 The vast majority of taxi, hackney or limousine drivers operate safe, efficient services.
 Find out how to make a complaint about bad service.

-The Financial Services Ombudsman ensures that unresolved complaints from customers of financial service providers are investigated, mediated and adjudicated fairly.
-Find out more about the Financial Services Ombudsman here.
+The Financial Services and Pensions Ombudsman ensures that unresolved complaints from customers of financial service providers are investigated, mediated and adjudicated fairly.
+Find out more about the Financial Services and Pensions Ombudsman.

-Many professions and skills groups in Ireland have professional bodies to represent their interests.
-Find out here about making complaints about a Solicitor, Barrister, Teacher, Accountant or a Counsellor or Therapist to their professional organisations.
+Many professions and skills groups have professional bodies to represent their interests.
+Find out here about making complaints about a solicitor, barrister, teacher, accountant or a counsellor or therapist to their professional organisations.

 The medical professions in Ireland have regulatory bodies to promote high standards of professional conduct, maintain a register of qualified personnel and investigate allegations of professional misconduct or fitness to practice.